Prehistoric Phase in India_Notes on Ancient Indian History

 • He found the tool at Pallavaram near Madras in southern India.

-• The script / writing system has been found, but remains undecipherable.
+• The script or writing system has been discovered but remains undecipherable.

 • Example – Script of the Indus Valley Civilization (Pictographic Script), Vedic civilization (oral literary tradition)